xojs/xo/readme.md

 Set it to `true` to get 2-space indentation or specify the number of spaces.

-This option exists for pragmatic reasons, but I would strongly recommend you read ["Why tabs are superior"](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/).
+This option exists for pragmatic reasons, but I would strongly recommend you read [“Why tabs are superior”](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/).

 ### semicolon